What Situations Require Tyre Pressure Sensor Programming?

 What if the TPMS warning does not go away after reprogramming?

-There are three possible reasons why the TPMS warning signal may continue to be active:
+There are three possible reasons why the TPMS warning signal persists:

 - The sensor is not correctly connected to the car’s control system;

-- One of the tyre sensors is flat or defective;
+- One of the tyre sensors is faulty or has a low battery;

-- The control system still stores the previous sensor data and a reset is required.
+- The control system has stored the previous sensor data, and a reset is required.

-Therefore, in situations where the TPMS warning signal does not disappear, you must return to the workshop for a re-diagnosis and recalibration.
+In situations where the TPMS warning signal does not disappear, return to the workshop for a re-diagnosis and recalibration.

 Do you have any other questions?